leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/BSim/DatabaseConfiguration.md

 initial **start** command.

+**trust**

-> trust bsim_ctl start /path/to/datadir
+`bsim_ctl start /path/to/datadir
+--auth trust`

---auth trust This is currently the default.
+This is currently the default.
 No authentication is performed and privilege is granted based on the user name presented.
+Masquerading is possible.

+**password**

+`bsim_ctl start /path/to/datadir
+--auth password`

-Masquerading is possible. password bsim_ctl start /path/to/datadir --auth password Users are authenticated via password.
+Users are authenticated via password.
 A default password 'changeme' is established when the new user is created.
-Passwords can be changed by the user from the BSim client or can be reset by an administrator via the resetpassword command. pki bsim_ctl start /path/to/datadir --auth pki
+Passwords can be changed by the user from the BSim client or can be reset by an administrator via the **resetpassword** command.

+**pki**

+`bsim_ctl start /path/to/datadir --auth pki
+--cafile "/path/to/rootcert"`

---cafile "/path/to/rootcert" Users are authenticated by PKI certificates.
-Upon initialization, the BSim server must be provided (via the --cafile option) a file containing the public keys for the certificate authorities used to issue user's certificates.
+Users are authenticated by PKI certificates.
+Upon initialization, the BSim server must be provided (via the **--cafile** option) a file containing the public keys for the certificate authorities used to issue user's certificates.
 The file consists of the authoritative certificates in PEM format concatenated together.

-BSim users must register their certificate with the Ghidra client using the Edit->Set PKI Certificate... menu option from the Project dialog.
+BSim users must register their certificate with the Ghidra client using the *Edit-&gt;Set PKI Certificate...* menu option from the Project dialog.
 The BSim client will automatically submit the certificate to a server that requests it, and the password to unlock it will be requested as needed.
 This is the same mechanism used to a access a PKI protected Ghidra server, and if a user needs access to both a BSim server and Ghidra server that are PKI protected, the servers should probably be configured with the same certificate authorities so that they will accept the same certificate from the user.

-With PKI authentication enabled, at the time a new user role is established with the server, the X.509 Distinguished Name, as bound to the user's certificate, must be associated with the user name via the --dn option.
-See “Adding Users to the Database” .
+With PKI authentication enabled, at the time a new user role is established with the server, the X.509 Distinguished Name, as bound to the user's certificate, must be associated with the user name via the **--dn** option.
+See [“Adding Users to the Database”](#adding-users-to-the-database).

 The authentication method should be established once, the first time the **start** command is issued for the server on an